Ennnm/recluse-centre/README.md

 ## Roadmap

-- [] missing name when user enters the world that appears when user moves
+- [ ] Missing username when user first enters the world.
+Username only appears after said user moves.
+- [ ] Inability to press B to re-open Build tool immediately after user closes it by clicking the cross button on the Build menu.
+The user can press B to re-open it only after moving your character.
+- [ ] User can create multiple worlds.
+-

-See the [open issues](https://github.com/Ennnm/repo_name/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Ennnm/recluse-centre/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>